 Former Multimedia Specialist: Cody Goddard

-Special thanks to: Steven Herb, Karla M. Schmit, Caroline Wermuth, Ellysa Stern Cahoy, Clara Drummond, Suzanne Shamrock, Brandy Karl, James McCready, Chris Millet, Jo Megas, Kelsey Rieger, Candice Driver, Michael Grasso, Keri Mongelluzzo, Laura Beyerle, Tey In Tseng, the Eberly Family Special Collections Library at Penn State University, the Penn State University Libraries & Media Commons, and the Can Serrat International Art Residency.
+Special thanks to: Steven Herb, Karla M. Schmit, Caroline Wermuth, Ellysa Stern Cahoy, Clara Drummond, Suzanne Shamrock, Brandy Karl, James McCready, Chris Millet, Jo Megas, Kelsey Rieger, Candice Driver, Michael Grasso, Keri Mongelluzzo, Laura Beyerle, Tey In Tseng, Justin Kephart, the Eberly Family Special Collections Library at Penn State University, the Penn State University Libraries & Media Commons, and the Can Serrat International Art Residency.